Surfing Workouts – Top Exercises to Boost Your Surfing and Athletic Capacity

 7. GET TO IT

-These are fundamentals.
+These are fundamentals, the Workouts to Boost Your Surfing.
 For some of you, there will be goals in and of themselves.
 Improve, or achieve these basic movements so that your body is properly prepared for more dynamic training.
 Expand your athletic capacity so your body is capable of what surfing well, and with longevity requires.
 It’s your body and your surfing.
 The health of your body will dictate the quality of your surfing.
 Don’t neglect it.